 - overheating (hyperthermia) and dehydration

-- dilutional hyponatremia, when the user 'drowns' their brain by drinking too much water.
+- dilutional hyponatremia – when the user 'drowns' their brain by drinking too much water.

 In an emergency, call for help

-Stay with the person until the ambulance arrives and tell the ambulance officers as much as you can about what drugs were taken, how long ago and any pre-existing medical conditions the person may have.
+Stay with the person until the ambulance arrives.
+Tell the ambulance officers as much as you can about what drugs were taken, when they were taken and whether the person has a medical condition.

 Ecstasy dependence, tolerance and withdrawal

-In recent years, a wide range of synthetic products, claiming to have similar effects to ecstasy, have also been available in Australia.
-The active ingredient in these products can potentially be a number of chemicals, such as benzylpiperazine (BZP), mephedrone or methylenedioxypyrovalerone (MDPV), but it is difficult to know what exactly they contain.
+In recent years, synthetic products, claiming to have similar effects to ecstasy, have also been available in Australia.
+The active ingredient in these products can include chemicals – such as benzylpiperazine (BZP), mephedrone or methylenedioxypyrovalerone (MDPV), but it is difficult to know what exactly they contain.

-Help is available for ecstasy misuse
+Treatment for ecstasy (MDMA) misuse

 - individual counselling